 NSString *bufferPosition = position;

-// Get the current rendering frame rate.
-The data type is Float.
+// Obtains the current rendering frame rate.
+Data type: Float.

 [self.player getOption:AVP_OPTION_RENDER_FPS]